Timothy A. Gessert, Ph.D.

 General

-Dr. Gessert has served as technical advisor and graduate-review committee member for over 15 Ph.D. and M.Sc. students, and has also directly mentored more than 30 undergraduate students through programs such as the U.S. Department of Energy (DOE) Science Undergraduate Laboratory Internship (SULI) Program.
-He has also taught more than 1,000 students in short courses offered through various technical societies (e.g., AVS, MRS, IEEE) related to vacuum technology, transparent conducting oxides, and thin-film photovoltaic solar cells.
-He is presently or previously an adjunct faculty member at the Colorado School of Mines, Colorado State University, Vanderbilt University, and University of Illinois at Chicago.
-Dr. Gessert received numerous awards while at NREL for various technical and/or facility-design achievements.
-He is a Fellow of the American Vacuum Society (AVS), presently serves as Chair of the AVS Educational Committee, and is an Associate Editor for the scientific journal Thin Solid Films.
+Dr. Gessert has served as technical advisor and graduate-review committee member for over 20 Ph.D. and M.Sc. students.
+He has also mentored more than 30 additional undergraduate students through programs such as the U.S. Department of Energy (DOE) Science Undergraduate Laboratory Internship (SULI) Program.
+He has been, or is presently, an adjunct or associated faculty member at Colorado School of Mines, Colorado State University, University of Toledo, Vanderbilt University, and University of Illinois at Chicago.
+Dr. Gessert received numerous awards while at NREL for various technical achievements and NREL facility designs.
+He is a Fellow and Past President of the American Vacuum Society (AVS), presently serves as Chair of the AVS Educational Committee, and is the Editor-in-Chief for the scientific journal Thin Solid Films.

-Dr. Gessert has authored or co-authored over 230 Journal or Conference publications, authored or co-authored 6 book chapters, has more than 10 issued U.S. Patents, and has another >10 U.S. Patents published or pending.
-Tim has served on Conference and Program Committees for numerous national and international conferences.
-Most of his recent scientific work has involved development of novel electrical contacts for use in photovoltaic and other electronic devices, with an emphasis on enhanced functionality, environmentally stability, and/or commercial production advantages.
-His most-recent activities have been directed at understanding how choices in vacuum-processes consideration and/or overall device design affects the ultimate performance, stability, and other operational aspects of polycrystalline and crystalline photovoltaic devices.
-Many of the technical foundations initially reported in Tim’s publications are now incorporated into current-generation commercial photovoltaic solar cell products.
+Tim has authored or co-authored over 230 Journal or Conference publications, authored or co-authored 3 books, 6 book chapters, has more that 13 issued U.S. Patents, and has another >10 U.S. Patents published or pending.
+Tim has also served on Conference and Program Committees for numerous national and international conferences.
+Most of Tim’s recent scientific work has involved development of novel contacts for use in photovoltaic and other electronic devices, with an emphasis on enhanced functionality, environmentally stability, or commercial production advantages.
+His recent activities have been directed at understanding how choices in vacuum-processes consideration and/or overall device design affect the ultimate performance, stability, and other operational aspects of polycrystalline and crystalline photovoltaic devices.
+Many of the technical foundations reported in Tim’s publications are now incorporated into several important current-generation thin-film photovoltaic solar cell commercial modules.

-Gessert received degrees in Physics and Mathematics from University of Wisconsin-River Falls (B.Sc., 1984), in Physics from Colorado School of Mines (M.Sc.
-1984), and in Applied Physics from University of Wales – College of Cardiff (Ph.D., 1996).
-His Ph.D. work involved establishing the foundations for vacuum-processed ZnTe:Cu contacts that are now used in large-scale, CdTe-based, solar photovoltaic module production.
-The offices of Gessert Consulting are located at 9,000-feet elevation in the Colorado Rocky Mountains, near the small mountain town of Conifer.
-Tim maintains active investigations regarding development of next-generation, high-performance, lightweight/inexpensive photovoltaics, and how these devices could transform management of critical natural resources (e.g., improved remote sensing for precision agriculture, forestry, and water/wetlands).
+Tim Gessert received degrees in Physics and Mathematics from University of Wisconsin-River Falls (B.Sc.), in Physics from Colorado School of Mines (M.Sc.), and in Applied Physics from University of Wales – College of Cardiff (Ph.D.).
+His Ph.D. work involved establishing the foundations for vacuum-processed ZnTe:Cu contacts that are now used in commercial, CdTe-based, thin-film photovoltaic module production.
+The offices of Gessert Consulting are at 9000-feet elevation in the Colorado Rocky Mountains, near the small mountain town of Conifer.
+Tim maintains active investigations in development of inexpensive, high-performance, transparent, and/or lightweight photovoltaics, and how these devices could transform use of critical natural resources (e.g., broader deployment in agriculture, forestry, and water/wetlands).